-When you are working on diverse projects on your own or with other developers as a team it takes some time at the beginning of the project to make the setup on your local environment and then to setup the project in the same manner for all your team members.
-Later, when you want to onboard new team members to the project you might also spend some time with helping them.
+When you are working on diverse projects on your own or with other developers as a team it takes some time at the beginning of the project to make the setup in your local environment and then to set up the project in the same manner for all your team members.
+Later, when you want to onboard new team members to the project you might also spend some time helping them.

 Then you might have to do this over and over again, for other projects you are developing.

 It is not always easy to mimic as much as possible a production/staging environment with all the necessary versions of services, so starting to actually code on a project is delayed because you first have to make sure the environment you need for development is prepared.

 There are preconfigured recipes you can start with (Backdrop, Drupal 6 -> 8, Joomla, Laravel, MEAN, LAMP, LEMP, Pantheon, WordPress) or you can create your custom recipes, depending on what your projects requirements are.

 What if we could eliminate variability from developer to developer by scripting most of the project setup, and in this way to easily automate all the steps?

 This would drastically minimize the amount of time required for setting up the project.

 Lando is a solution for developers who want to quickly specify and painlessly spin up the services and tools needed to develop their projects.

 It’s a free, open-source, cross-platform, local development environment and DevOps tool built on Docker container technology and developed by Tandem.

 Designed to work with most major languages, frameworks, and services, Lando provides an easy way for developers of all types to specify simple or complex requirements for their projects, and then quickly get to work on them.